Herpes: Antiviral

 Several antiviral drugs are effective for treating herpes, including aciclovir (acyclovir), valaciclovir, famciclovir, and penciclovir.
 Aciclovir was the first discovered and is now available in generic.
 Valaciclovir is also available as a generic and is slightly more effective than aciclovir for reducing lesion healing time.

 Evidence supports the use of aciclovir and valaciclovir in the treatment of herpes labialis as well as herpes infections in people with cancer.
 The evidence to support the use of aciclovir in primary herpetic gingivostomatitis is weaker.
+In immunocompromised patients, foscarnet is approved for the treatment of mucocutaneous herpes simplex infections that exhibit resistance to first-line antivirals.

 Topical

 A number of topical antivirals are effective for herpes labialis, including aciclovir, penciclovir, and docosanol.

 Alternative medicine

 Evidence is insufficient to support use of many of these compounds, including echinacea, eleuthero, L-lysine, zinc, monolaurin bee products, and aloe vera.
 While a number of small studies show possible benefit from monolaurin, L-lysine, aspirin, lemon balm, topical zinc, or licorice root cream in treatment, these preliminary studies have not been confirmed by higher-quality randomized controlled studies.